contao/docs/docs/dev/framework/hooks.md

 {{< version "4.8" >}}

+Contao also supports its own annotation formats via the [Service Annotation Bundle][ServiceAnnotationBundle].
-Hooks can also be registered using the `@Hook` _Annotation_.
+Hooks can be registered using the `@Hook` Annotation.
 See the following example:

 ```php
 // src/EventListener/ParseArticlesListener.php